alphagov/govuk-developer-docs/source/manual/setting-up-new-sidekiq-monitoring-app.html.md

 ## Configuring a path under the sidekiq-monitoring vhost

-The sidekiq-monitoring vhost in NGINX has one location for every sidekiq-monitoring application.
+The sidekiq-monitoring vhost in Nginx has one location for every sidekiq-monitoring application.
 Add one for your application in [this puppet template](https://github.com/alphagov/govuk-puppet/blob/70a10190b/modules/govuk/templates/sidekiq_monitoring_nginx_config.conf.erb#L21-L23).